Symposia

 Symposium Co-Chairs

-This one-day online Symposium will bring together a range of thought leaders in the field of Artificial Intelligence who will collectively explore the current state of AI as it is applied to a wide range of different aspects of society.
-The event will feature 4 keynote presentations, each followed by open discussion sessions.
-Between these keynote presentations there will be a series of sessions where attendees will have the opportunity to present their own work, research, and/or experiences of AI challenges and opportunities in education.
+This one-day online Symposium brings together a range of thought leaders in the field of AI and students who will collectively explore the current state of AI as it is applied to a wide range of different aspects of society.
+The event will feature several keynote presentations, each followed by open discussion sessions.

 AI is having a significant impact on how society functions and how it understands its future.
-Here are only some ways in which this is happening:
+Here are some examples topics that could be considered for presentation:

 • Safety, government regulation and internal governance.